Testwell CTC++

 the make emits will be done "in ctc control".

-- You execute the test runs with the instrumented program as you
+- You execute the test runs with the

-see necessary.
+not-instrumented program.
 When the instrumented code portions are executed,

 CTC++ collects the coverage and function timing history in memory.